globalizejs/globalize/readme.md

 # Globalize3

-Globalize3 is the successor of Globalize for Rails and is targeted at ActiveRecord 3.
-It is compatible with and builds on the new
-"I18n API in Ruby on Rails":http://guides.rubyonrails.org/i18n.html and adds model translations to ActiveRecord.
+Globalize3 is the successor of Globalize for Rails and is targeted at ActiveRecord version 3.x.
+It is compatible with and builds on the new "I18n API in Ruby on Rails":http://guides.rubyonrails.org/i18n.html and adds model translations to ActiveRecord.

 Globalize3 is much more lightweight and compatible than its predecessor.
 Model translations in Globalize3 use default ActiveRecord features and no longer